 You can read a more exhaustive analysis of 60+ posts categorized as bottom of top of funnel, and their differences in traffic and conversion rate here.

 What you should take away from this

-We’re not saying that you should only produce SEO content that falls within those five frameworks, but what we are saying is that we’ve noticed trends across multiple clients, that when you produce pain-point driven content that use those five frameworks to target long-tail keywords, we’ve seen conversion numbers that are much higher than other content that ranks.
+We’re not saying that you have to only produce SEO content that falls within those three frameworks, but what we are saying is that we’ve noticed trends across multiple clients, that when you produce pain-point driven content that use these three frameworks to target long-tail keywords, we’ve seen conversion numbers that are much higher than other content that ranks.

 Therefore, we think you should prioritize producing those pieces of content before going after terms that are high volume / low competition in your category or that your target audience would potentially be interested in reading about.

 Once you feel like you’ve exhausted all of the potential long-tail keywords using the five frameworks, then it makes sense to take a broader approach to finding higher volume keywords in your category and that your target audience would potentially read.

 In addition, using this strategy effectively also depends on writing really good posts that fulfill the search intent of the searcher.
 If you want to learn more about this, we wrote detailed articles about our process for SEO content writing and SaaS content writing.